chankiyu22/BlackMountain/README.md

    - Follow User button no longer refreshes page
    - Join Group button no longer refreshes page
    - Post Tweet button no longer refreshes page
+   - Signup will validate username and password without refreshing

 2. Websockets
    - Tweet feed is immediately updated with new tweets